A Ramzan like no other: COVID shadow on Muslim fasting month | Health

 In Delhi, two other prominent clerics -- Ahmed Bukhari of the Jama Masjid and Mufti Mukarram Ahmed of the Fatehpuri mosque -- have issued separate video appeals to Muslims to offer Eid prayers at home.

-Social media is also abuzz with calls for celebrating Eid by Covid protocols with hashtags such as 'EidAtHome' and 'SayNoToEidShopping' doing the rounds on Twitter.
+Social media is also abuzz with calls for celebrating Eid in accordance with Covid protocols with hashtags such as 'EidAtHome' and 'SayNoToEidShopping' doing the rounds on Twitter.

 ''I usually never miss any Ramzan fasts, but this year I could not keep fasts after the first week as I tested positive for COVID-19.
 It was frustrating to miss out on fasts,'' Saad Majeed, a resident of Dwarka, said.